AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/edit-custom-forms.md

 product-area: projects;user-management
 keywords: edit,forms,rich,text,special,format,fields,custom,information,customize,objects
 navigation-topic: work-with-custom-forms
-title: Edit information in custom form fields in Adobe Workfront
+title: Edit information in custom form fields
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: You can edit information on a custom form after the form is attached to an object.
+For information about adding custom forms to objects, see Add a custom form to an object.
 ---

-# Edit information in custom form fields in Adobe Workfront
+# Edit information in custom form fields

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 You can edit information on a custom form after the form is attached to an object.
 For information about adding custom forms to objects, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).